 Agitate, Educate, and Organize ~OO~

-When the minimum wags is below the poverty level, people ARE forced to take low-paying jobs.
-These ARE NOT “entry-level” positions.
+(These ARE NOT “entry-level” positions.
 People receiving minimum wages are more often than not supporting families and barely surviving.
 These starvation wages have nothing to do with “new-workers.”
-They are about starving the poor to provide corporate welfare.
+They are about starving the poor to provide corporate welfare.)

 Allowing rich corporations to exploit hard-working people is flat wrong.
 And the unscrupulous firms who pay starvation wages while giving their CEOs billions of dollars in stock options and benefits… cannot be allowed to continue.
 This crude exploitation is untenable and has already crippled this nation.